Expat Story: From Metropolitan France to Martinique

 What language is spoken in Martinique?

-Here we speak French, and locals speak Creole fluently; some words are also different, for example, “timbale” means glass, “un ravet” means cockroach, etc.
+Here, we speak French and the locals are fluent in Creole; some words are also different, for example, “timbale” means glass, “un ravet” means cockroach, etc.

 Final Thoughts